 Negotiating as a small business isn’t going to look the same as negotiating in a flea market, but there are some familiar elements.
 Put a value on your time and services and stick with that value just as you would with an item in the flea market.
 It can be tempting to undervalue yourself and it may take some research before you find how much you should charge, butguard your value.

 You will be your own boss doing something that you built from the ground up.
 If that isn’t an achievement, then what is?
 You don’t have to rush.
 Take the time you need.
 But be ready for an adventure as you turn your side hustle into a business.

 Ready to start your own online consulting business?
-Start your journey toward success by applying for coaching here!
+Start your journey toward success by grabbing my Ebook today!